lambdaclass/concrete/ROADMAP.md

 This document is the active execution plan.
 It answers one question:
 **what should happen next, in what order?**

+**Current frontier: Phase 5.** Phases 1–4 are CLOSED (core-complete): Phases 1–2 were folded into CHANGELOG.md and design docs; Phases 3 and 4 retain deferred, no-active-soundness-risk tails (consistency-gated for #3, workload-gated for #4) documented under their CLOSED banners below.
+Start new work at Phase 5 unless a real workload pulls a specific deferred item forward.

 The roadmap is linear.
 Phases are ordered, and items inside a phase are ordered unless explicitly marked as a constraint or a deferred research note.
 Read the document as one queue: